Brand: Brand name

 The term "brand name" is quite often used interchangeably with "brand", although it is more correctly used to specifically denote written or spoken linguistic elements of any product.
 In this context, a "brand name" constitutes a type of trademark, if the brand name exclusively identifies the brand owner as the commercial source of products or services.
 A brand owner may seek to protect proprietary rights in relation to a brand name through trademark registration – such trademarks are called "Registered Trademarks".
 Advertising spokespersons have also become part of some brands, for example: Mr. Whipple of Charmin toilet tissue and Tony the Tiger of Kellogg's Frosted Flakes.
 Putting a value on a brand by brand valuation or using marketing mix modeling techniques is distinct to valuing a trademark.

+US government purchasing rules allow for federal departments to seek bids using a "brand name or equal" provision in their solicitation.
+Federal Acquisition Regulation 52.211-6 states that "where an item in [a] solicitation is identified as "brand name or equal", the purchase description [should] reflect the characteristics and level of quality that will satisfy the Government's needs.
+The salient physical, functional, or performance characteristics that "equal" products must meet are [to be] specified in the solicitation.